 - Privacy: arbitration is completely confidential and there is no right for the media to be present

 Within the Coram mediation team we aim to provide the best outcomes for our clients whilst avoiding the expense and time consuming nature of standard legal proceedings.
-Members of the mediation team take on cases in civil, commercial, employment and family disputes.
-All our qualified mediators have undertaken Bar Council approved training and are on the Bar Council list of approved mediators.
-Several members within the Mediation team also hold part time-judicial appointments.
+Our qualified family law mediators take on cases in civil, commercial, employment and family disputes and have undertaken Bar Council approved training and are on the Bar Council list of approved mediators.
+Several members within the mediation team also hold part time-judicial appointments.

 We are able to offer our mediation suite for sessions requiring anything from one to five private rooms.
-We have five air-conditioned conference rooms that vary in capacity from four to twenty, comprising our seminar and mediation suites.
+We have five state of the art conference rooms that vary in capacity from four to twenty, comprising our seminar and mediation suites.
 The facilities within Chambers provide a comfortable setting for our clients.